flux-framework/flux-core/doc/man1/flux-exec.rst

 ===========

-flux-exec(1) runs commands across one or more flux-broker ranks using the *cmb.exec* service.
+flux-exec(1) runs commands across one or more flux-broker ranks using the *broker.exec* service.
 The commands are executed as direct children of the broker, and the broker handles buffering stdout and stderr and sends the output back to flux-exec(1) which copies output to its own stdout and stderr.